 UI Labor Center

 Kassie just completed her third year in the English PhD program at the University of Iowa.
-Her research interests include race, nation-building, and women’s labor in the 19th-century.
-Kassie hopes to use this internship to begin building connections between the 19th-century and today, uncovering the enduring and critically important legacy of women’s labor.
+Her research interests include race, nation-building, and women’s labor in the nineteenth century.
+Kassie hopes to use this internship to begin building connections between the nineteenth century and today, uncovering the enduring and critically important legacy of women’s labor.

-I am a fourth year PhD student in Language, Literacy and Culture.
-I’m interested in original theater as a way of performing self and performing knowledge, and also how to leverage the power and flexibility of digital writing spaces in the writing and revision process.
-I have been an active union member and in union leadership since my time as high school teacher, and look forward to combining this passion for labor solidarity and the tools of qualitative research in my work with the Labor Center.
+Michael Goldberg is a fourth-year PhD student in Language, Literacy and Culture.
+He is interested in original theater as a way of performing self and performing knowledge, and also how to leverage the power and flexibility of digital writing spaces in the writing and revision process.
+He has been an active union member and in union leadership since his time as a high school teacher, and he looks forward to combining his passion for labor solidarity and the tools of qualitative research in his work with the UI Labor Center.